FRRouting/frr/doc/user/routemap.rst

    If the ``json`` option is specified, output is displayed in JSON format.

+.. clicmd:: show route-map-unused [json]

+   Display data about each daemons knowledge of individual unused route-maps.

+   If the ``json`` option is specified, output is displayed in JSON format.

 .. _route-map-clear-counter-command:

 .. clicmd:: clear route-map counter [WORD]